 14. I made everything easy to find.

 The ‘buy’ links are front and center on the book page.
 It’s also simple, easy to navigate, and gorgeous!

 It took me about three months and 15 different attempts to get the website just how I wanted it and I’m so glad I took the time.

 15. I made the subscription option a priority in the giveaway.

-What I didn’t tell most people is that my main motivation behind doing a giveaway was to get subscribers to MissMabel’s.com.
+My main motivation for giveaway was to get subscribers.
 I made it so that subscribing to the website would earn them as many entries as buying the book.

 Those subscribers will be the backbone of my future book releases.
 And I give them exclusive free stuff, like free audiobooks and the book, Short Stories from Miss Mabel’s for free.

 Are your minds slush yet?